-Positive events are logged on the school data system.
+For our secondary pupils' positive events are logged on the school data system.
 These will be monitored by tutors a on weekly review basis, who will discuss positive and events and consequence points along with attendance with each tutee.

-We understand that clear and consistent practices provide a clear direction for students and focus students on understanding the impact of and taking responsibility for their own behaviours
+We understand that clear and consistent practices provide a clear direction for students and focus students on understanding the impact of and taking responsibility for their own behaviours.

 II.
-Consequences
+Consequence system

-The School will examine each incident on an individual basis, however, staff will be consistent in their approaches at all times.
-The school has a set of approved sanctions and consequences (Appendix C).
-Staff will demonstrate the ability to listen with an open mind and will engage in empathetic dialogue when discussing incidents with students.
-Where unacceptable behaviour takes place the following sequential steps are taken by staff:
+The school will examine each incident on an individual basis; however, staff will be consistent in their approaches at all times.
+The school has a set of approved sanctions and consequences (see Appendix C, and D).
+Staff will demonstrate the ability to listen with an open mind and will engage in empathetic and restorative dialogue when discussing incidents with students.
+Where unacceptable behaviour takes place, the following sequential steps are taken by staff:

 Students are reminded of the school's standards and expectations and encouraged to reflect on their actions and the impact they have on others.
-If the student does not change their behaviour as a consequence of the above reminder, this triggers a set of incremental responses based upon the consequences outlined below.
+If the student does not change their behaviour because of the above reminder, this triggers a set of incremental responses based upon the consequences outlined below.